-Waitrose & Partners pledges to the European Chicken Commitment
+Waitrose & Partners signs up to the European Chicken Commitment

-On Monday 4 March 2019, Waitrose & Partners signed the 2026 European Chicken Commitment, pledging to improve the welfare of our farmed chickens.
-Under the Commitment, also signed by Compassion in World Farming, we pledge that our standards for all fresh, frozen and chicken meat ingredients across all Waitrose own-brand products will meet the requirements by 2026.
+On Monday 4 March 2019, Waitrose & Partners signed the 2026 European Chicken Commitment (also known as the Better Chicken Commitment), pledging to improve the welfare of our farmed chickens.
+Under the Commitment, also signed by Compassion in World Farming, we pledge that our standards for all fresh, frozen and chicken meat ingredients across all Waitrose ownbrand products will meet the requirements by 2026.

-We adhere to most of the requirements already, including stocking density, for all fresh and frozen own label chicken and we intend to deliver on this commitment before the 2026 deadline.
-Alongside our long-term poultry supplier and research partner Moy Park, we are leading research into new breed requirements that will improve the welfare of our farmed chickens.
+We adhere to most of the requirements already, including stocking density, for all fresh and frozen own label chicken including ingredients; and we intend to deliver on this commitment before the 2026 deadline.
+Alongside our long-term poultry supplier and research partner Moy Park, we led a research project into new breed requirements that will improve the welfare of our farmed chickens.

-Better Chicken Commitment requirements
+European Chicken Commitment requirements